 As fate would have it, the contents of this lovely spot have come almost full circle, not with a return to vegetables, mind, but many more colorful annuals.
 As a public garden open year round, uninterrupted color in highly visible areas is always desirable.
 The location’s sunny exposure makes it a natural spot for the visual appeal of blooming plants, so we have returned 16 of the beds back to the cultivation of showy annuals.
 Once again, they comprise four corner quadrants that are divided by beds of the same daylilies that Alice used.
 Paying homage to what were once here, ‘President Herbert Hoover’ roses (a cultivar grown by both Ida Callaway and Alice) now circle the clematis-covered gazebo.
 And yet another name change has occurred as well.
 Because a section in the historic boxwood garden has long been called “The Sunken Garden,” the concern arose that, due to the similarity between the names, visitors would confuse the two.
 “The Ray Garden” was the easy winner of the suggestions presented, being an epithet suitable for such a dramatic design.
 We hope that Alice would approve!

-- Hemlock (Tsuga Canadensis) hedge behind statue bed—planted by AHC in 1964.
+- Hemlock (Tsuga Canadensis) hedge behind statue bed—planted by Alice Callaway in 1964.

-- Japanese cedar (Cryptomeria japonica) pair on each of north corners of garden—planted by AHC.
+- Japanese cedar (Cryptomeria japonica) pair on each of north corners of garden—planted by Alice Callaway.

-- Collection of other conifers surrounding ray garden on three sides.
-Includes above two plus several others, including species and cultivars of false cypress (Chamaecyparis) , juniper (Juniperus) and arborvitae (Thuja).
-Planted by AHC in the early 1970s.
+- A collection of other conifers also surrounds the Ray Garden on three sides.
+Includes species and cultivars of false cypress (Chamaecyparis), juniper (Juniperus), and arborvitae (Thuja).
+Planted by Alice Callaway in the early 1970s.

 Read about the types of conifers that surround the Ray Garden in our Portico article, “Conifer Connection.”